codewinkel/logback-extensions/README.md

 The `logback-extensions` module is an add-on for your logback context.
 This module does the following things:

-* `DefaultHttpGetAppender`: the DefaultHttpGetAppender can send some GET requests to an configured requestUrl.
+* `DefaultHttpGetAppender`: the DefaultHttpGetAppender can send some GET requests to an configured requestUrl if something is logged.
 * `HockeyAppCrashAppender`: the HockeyAppCrashAppender can send the stack trace of e.g. an exception of your program to hockeyapp, so hockey app can visualize your *exception flows* and create tickets in your bug tracker system automatically.

 ##Maven